 Software and Performance

-You get additional customisation features with HiOS such as the Smart Panel.
+You get additional customisation features with XOS such as the Smart Panel.

 So far performance has been zippy for day to day tasks but when the heavy stuff is thrown at it -graphics-heavy games like Asphalt 9 or PUBG will see frames drop or lag but light games like Ninja Arashi will fare well.